The initial value theorem reads off a signal’s value at straight from its Laplace transform, no inversion needed:

 • Either exists, or converges in some right half-plane.

-For most engineering problems the conditions hold, and the IVT is a fast sanity check.
+For most engineering problems the conditions hold, so the IVT works as a fast sanity check.

 See also

-The companion result for the long-time behavior is the Final value theorem, which gives — useful for finding the steady-state value of a system’s response.
+The companion result for long-time behavior is the Final value theorem: .